kentshenlim/Minesweeper-MATLAB/README.md

 # Minesweeper-MATLAB
-Minesweeper GUI written to practice MATLAB.
+Minesweeper with GUI written to practice MATLAB.

 # Function Stubs Backend
 In expected order of execution